NDIConnected/ndi-docs-metadata/Metadata.md

 various metadata streams available.

-* `ndi_metadata_all` : A collection of all valid NDI metadata messages, regardless of how or where they are sent
+* `ndi_metadata_all` : A collection of all valid NDI metadata messages, regardless of how or where they are sent or received
 * `ndi_metadata_recv` : Valid metadata messages received by an NDI receiver
 * `ndi_metadata_send` : Valid metadata messages received by an NDI sender
 * `ndi_metadata_video` : Valid metadata messages received with an NDI video frame